rlnorthcutt/dark-mode-toggle/README.md

 ## 🧩 Slots (Custom Icons)

-You can replace the default sun/moon icons:
+Replace the default sun/moon icons with your own:

 ```html
 <dark-mode-toggle>